apptainer/singularity-admindocs/security.rst

 to run a container can be run, unprivileged.

 {Singularity} supports running containers without setuid, using user namespaces.
-It can be compiled with the ``--without-setuid`` option, or ``allow setuid = no`` can be set in ``singularity.conf`` to enable this.
+It can be compiled with the ``--without-suid`` option, or ``allow setuid = no`` can be set in ``singularity.conf`` to enable this.
 In this mode *all* operations run as the user who starts the ``singularity`` program.
 However, there are some disadvantages: